 The pace, also, is less rip-roaring, and feels more like going through the motions.
 “Les Mis” is a cultural phenomenon – you know the iconography, the story, the songs – so there seems little point in hanging about.
 The production now is a rite of passage for musical theatre graduates, and the whole show is delivered with the kind of factory-line coldness you might expect.
 It’s not so easy sitting for three hours and watching so many people over-acting their way around the stage while looking so bloody pleased with themselves.
 There are several moments when the barricade is brought out in the second half that a freeze frame of the cast would bring to mind the famous Johnson-Cameron-Osborne Bullingdon photo.
 When the foppy revolutionaries are artfully picked off by sniper fire toward the end, it’s kind of satisfying to watch.
 (Don’t judge me, blame the current political climate).

-It seems strange to say as well, that a musical adaptation of a 650,000 word novel (one of the longest ever written), is too long.
+It seems strange to say as well, that a musical adaptation of a 650,000 word novel (one of the longest ever written), is too long when compared with the source material.
 But an editor’s knife to some of the repetitious elements in the final third of the stage show could give some space to the underdeveloped threads in the first half.
 But of course, all of this is largely immaterial, because people love Les Mis.
 It has made some people extremely rich, and millions more exuberantly happy.
 That is not to be sniffed at.
 And I’m not sniffing at it.
 I suppose I’m just saying the ancient Greeks may have found it a bit flimsy.

 Les Misérables is on at the Millennium Centre in Cardiff until January 4th.